The Valleys of the Cévennes

 Magnificent but preserved

-The Cevennes National Park biosphere reserve is home to numerous species of plants and animals.
-The wild nature of the local ecosystem, with its vast open fields and widespread forests, is like a breath of fresh air that opens doors to a profound state of well being.
-The reserve is also inhabited by men and women who treasure this land, its traditions, and local craftsmanship, who are committed to eco-responsible practices so as to preserve their fragile environment and ancient heritage.
-The Cevennes biosphere reserve is an incredibly rich, yet fragile, ecosystem, which is why it is important to follow the Park’s regulations, and to practice responsible ecotourism.
+The Cévennes National Park biosphere reserve is home to numerous species of plants and animals.
+The wild nature of the local ecosystem, with its vast open fields and widespread forests, is like a breath of fresh air inviting a profound state of well being.
+The reserve is also inhabited by individuals who treasure this land, its traditions, and local craftsmanship, who are committed to eco-responsible practices so as to preserve their fragile environment and rich heritage.
+The Cévennes biosphere reserve is an incredibly rich, yet fragile, ecosystem, which is why it is important to follow the Park’s regulations, and to practice responsible ecotourism.